alusilco/alusilco/README.md

 _____________________________________
 ![Welcome](Gif/Welcome.gif)
 I have been a teacher since I was 21 years old.
-But a unique opportunity has come into my life.mDreams come true and you just have to wait long enough.
+But a unique opportunity has come into my life.Dreams come true and I just have to wait long enough.

 My professional life has recently taken an incredible turn.
 After working for so many years in another sector, I have launched into a personal project studying programming.